Itai2022/Multigrid/README.md

 # Multigrid
-Contains the code that I used in my bachelor thesis.
+Contains the code for multigrid in 2 dimension that I used in my bachelor thesis.